 The research and development (R&D) tax credit is submitted on federal form 6765 and compiles the amounts of Qualified Research Expenditures (QREs) and computes the total credit for the tax year.
-Taxpayers seeking to amend a prior year return to claim the Research & Development tax credit are now required to provide the IRS with additional documentation at the time of filing rather than waiting for IRS review.
+Taxpayers seeking to amend a prior year’s return to claim the R&D tax credit are now required to provide the IRS with additional documentation at the time of filing rather than waiting for IRS review.

 Historically, the IRS only required that the company maintain data to support the claim upon examination (audit) for credits claimed on either a timely filed or amended return.
 The IRS has stated that reviewing claims is consuming substantial resources and released a memo in October 2021 with new guidelines.
 The new guidance, which does not currently apply to timely filed returns, is intended to diminish this burden on taxpayers and the agency.
 However, the effect is actually the opposite for taxpayers who now bear an additional reporting burden.

 In addition to the traditional filing of the 6765 and maintaining documentation, taxpayers will need to provide the following five items of information when filing the claim for refund:

 - (1) Identify all the business components to which the Section 41 research credit claim relates for that year.